-- 1. The minimum credit total required for a bachelor degree is 124 semester hours.
+- 1. The minimum credit total required for a bachelor degree is 120 semester hours.
 At least 30 semester hours of the work must be completed at OPSU with at least 15 of the last 30 hours or at least 50 percent of the hours required by the institution in the major field must be satisfactorily completed at OPSU. - 2.
 A minimum of 40 credit hours work must be earned in upper level courses of 3000 and above.
 Lower division courses may not be substituted for upper division courses. - 3.
 The student's grades must meet GPA requirements for graduation.
 A GPA of 2.0 in all work presented for graduation is required.
 Transfer students who have a GPA below 2.0 must raise the GPA to a 2.0 average including all previous work combined with credit taken at OPSU.
 All GPA computations are made on a 4.0 scale using the GPA calculation procedures previously addressed. - 4.
 Candidates for degrees will graduate under the curriculum requirements which are in force when they enter the University provided they have no interruption in their enrollment and have completed their program within seven years.
 In addition, students recognize that changes in teacher certification must be met (when mandated by the State Legislature and State Department of Education) before the University can recommend them for certification even though they meet graduation requirements. - 5.
-Each graduate must secure from the Office of the Registrar an application for graduation.
-A graduation fee must be paid to the business office before the application is filed with the Office of the Registrar.
-Applications are due within the first two weeks of the semester in which graduation is anticipated.
+Each graduate must submit an application for graduation through Self Service Banner.
+A graduation fee will be placed on applicants accounts after the application period is over.
 Summer graduates must file their applications in the spring.
-Graduates must make arrangements with the University bookstore for their caps, gowns, and graduation announcements. - Degree candidates are encouraged to be present for their commencement exercise.
+Graduates must make arrangements with the University bookstore for their caps, gowns, and graduation announcements.
+Degree candidates are encouraged to be present for their commencement exercise.
 If degree candidates cannot attend, they should notify the Office of the Vice President for Academic Affairs.
 Degree candidates must make individual arrangements with the University bookstore for caps, gowns, and graduation announcements. - 6.
-A second bachelor's degree may be conferred when a student has earned 30 hours above the requirements for the first degree and has completed the specific requirements for the second degree.
+A second bachelorâ€TMs degree may be conferred when a student has earned 30 hours above the requirements for the first degree and has completed the specific requirements for the second degree.
 Honors for the second degree will include grade point calculations for all work taken at the undergraduate level. - 7.
 The requirements of the general education curriculum must be met.
 It is advisable to complete most of these requirements as soon as it can be arranged, preferably by the time 60 semester hours of credit have been earned.
 We encourage upper level general education experience during the final two years of baccalaureate programs. - 8.
-A major field of concentration of at least 30 semester hours including 15 upper division hours must be chosen and the appropriate departmental requirements satisfied; for example, to qualify for a bachelor's degree in agronomy, a student must meet all the special requirements of the Department of Agronomy.
+A major field of concentration of at least 30 semester hours including 15 upper division hours must be chosen and the appropriate departmental requirements satisfied; for example, to qualify for a bachelorâ€TMs degree in agronomy, a student must meet all the special requirements of the Department of Agronomy.
 The department requirements are listed in the section entitled "Requirements for Graduation in Schools." - 9.
 A minor of not fewer than 18 semester hours is required in some Bachelor of Arts and Bachelor of Science degree programs.